lifox1/staticwebappstarter-1/README.md

 3. Select Azure Repos Git
 4. Select your previously cloned repo

+####     8. Clone UI repo
-####     8. Fork the below repository to the same Github that was used previously
+Fork the below repository to the same Github that was used previously https://github.com/jameshoff-msft/staticwebappstarter This repo is used for the POC front end
-https://github.com/jameshoff-msft/staticwebappstarter
-This repo is used for the POC front end
 1. Ensure you are still logged into your github repo